 The District is continuing to seek ways to address the water issues on the North Platte River and is working with other Platte Basin NRDs to meet the obligations established in LB 962 (2004) and the Platte River Recovery and Implementation Plan.
 We are evaluating, on a continuing basis, the effectiveness of our actions in implementing the Integrated Management Plan.
 As of 2020, the NPNRD has returned nearly 27,000-acre feet of water back to the river annually, far exceeding our original goal of 8,000 acre-feet for the first increment.
-The vast majority of which is attributable to our deficit majority use of allocation

-Updated 12/2020
+Updated 12/21